Contaminated Land - Purbeck

 The council provides a Contaminated Land Register for Purbeck

 The council can provide an environmental report if you require information about a particular property regarding land contamination.
 This report will provide an analysis of the information we hold on the site.
-These enquiries are treated as requests under the Environmental Information Regulations 2004 for which there is a charge (£97.20 per hour including VAT).
+These enquiries are treated as requests under the Environmental Information Regulations 2004 for which there is a charge of £49 per hour or part thereof.
 Alternatively information held by Public Health and Housing Services in relation to contaminated land is available to view by appointment at no cost at our offices.
 We can also send copies of the information, but there will be a charge for this.